wur-bioinformatics/introduction-to-bioinformatics/week1.md

 The four levels of protein structure.
 Credits: Rao, A. Ryan, K. and Tag, A. Department of Biology, Texas A&M University.
 :::
+%#% Figure struclevels is credited but the image is not found on a specific webpage.
+Is showing credits enough?
 The structure of a protein is critical for its function.
 For example, in an enzyme, the active site must be in the correct structure to be able to bind the substrate.
 Other proteins might bind proteins (and influence their activity) or bind DNA (and regulate gene expression).